-My Cup of Coffee: The Trouble with Earl Grey is a visual novel that takes place in a very imaginative turn-of-the-century coffee shop presumably somewhere within Victorian society.
+My Cup of Coffee: The Trouble with Earl Grey is a visual novel that takes place in a turn-of-the-century coffee shop presumably somewhere within Victorian society.
 You play as a family apprentice of the coffee trade and you more or less are plonked right into days as a barista.
 The story revolves around a casual plot involving a group of customers known as the Grey family.
 Using clues from casual conversation, you are tasked to unravel the feeling of tension between Mrs. Grey and Mr. Grey and their maid as well.

 My Cup of Coffee: In Context

 It is definitely always my intention these days to explore these solo dev projects with a tone of casualness and positivity.
 The dev, Dreamgate, obviously has thought this game through and offered a polished project, which is pretty cool for a VN on Itch.IO!
 Pretty cool in general.
 I noticed in the credits that this game was made with Ren’Py, a traditional visual novel creation software.
 Well done!
 I’ve wanted to create my own VN for quite a while now and invested in some software on the Steam summer sale.
 I must play these games to understand what’s involved and frankly, it’s amazing what is possible.